bstyx/ProgressAndThoughts/Progress.md

 01.02.2020

 ## Learned about React Router today.
 How to build a Nav with it and started to learn about state too :)

+09.02.2020

+## I got back to freecodecamp and started doing some challenges, kinda demotivated the last few days I hope I can overcome it.